monta-app/changelog-cli/README.md

 ### About

-A CLI project dedicated to generating a change log from commits the concept is simple: you take the last two tags, and you get all the commits in between you parse the commits based on a system known as "Conventional Commits" and you get a nice formatted ChangeLog for people to read!
+A CLI project dedicated to generating a change log from commits the concept is simple: you take the last two tags, and you get all the commits in between you parse the commits based on a system known as " Conventional Commits" and you get a nice formatted ChangeLog for people to read!

 ### Usage

 Please run the following command, and you will get a list of all the options with relevant information on how to use them

 `./changelog-cli --help`

 ### Env Vars

 Instead of using the CLI for entering values it's also possible to just setup environment variables (useful for GitHub actions)

 ```shell
 CHANGELOG_GITHUB_RELEASE # (true,false) if set to true this will create a github release based on the latest tag [defaults to false]